-Step 1: Enable automatically
+Step 1: Enable extension in web browser

-Step 2: Open Extensions
+Step 2: Open extensions in your browser

 Click on the icon with three dots on the right-hand side of Google Chrome and select More tools → Extensions.

-f you accidentally uninstalled the Web eiD extension, you may manually install it in the Chrome Web Store.
+f you accidentally uninstalled the “Web eID” extension, you may manually install it in the Chrome Web Store.

 NB!
 If there is a “Token signing” extension in the extension selection, it should be removed.
 Instructions for removal can be found here.